dasher7/personal-blog-site/content/about.md

 Hello, World!

 I am Andrea, 26 y.o. guy from the north of Italy.
-Welcome to Tybeard.
+Welcome to Tybearder.
 What the heck is this?!
 Let me explain.

 Let's begin with the name.
-It's a fusion between typo and beard, with a little of remind to the word read.
+It's a fusion between typo, beard and reader or writer, depend of the figure you will play, of course I truly hope you can be my reader.
 Why?
 Well, it's a blog, so I type and you read.
 And the beard?
 I've been having a beard since 2010.
 It's kind of mark to me.

 What are you going to find here?